Chicka Chicka Boom Boom and Coconuts

 - Songs in the Shade of the Cashew and Coconut Trees

 There you have it!
 Our coconut exploration week.
-You can find similar activities with pumpkins here.
+You can find similar activities with apples and pumpkins.